PhilipMottershead/CSI_Number_Sorter/README.md

 	- To easy input of large amount of number, data was accepted in a text box in the format of a comma separated list.
 - Storage
 	- To allow easy storage of the sequence it was stored as a string and converted where needed.
-	- Was unable to store database in app data
 - UI Design
 	- To keep the design simple I kept with mostly default Bootstrap